Zed-bard/sorting_algorithms/README.md

-# 0x1B.
-C - Sorting algorithms & Big O
+# Sorting Algorithms & Big O Analysis

 ## Background Context
-This project is meant to be done by groups of two students.
-Each group of two should pair program for at least the mandatory part.
+This project is designed for groups of two students, practicing pair programming for at least the mandatory part.

-Pair programming is a software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
-The two programmers switch roles frequently.
+Pair programming is a collaborative software development technique where two programmers work together at one workstation.
+One, known as the driver, writes the code, while the other, the observer or navigator, reviews each line of code as it is typed.
+The roles are switched frequently, with the observer also considering the strategic direction of the work.

-While reviewing, the observer also considers the "strategic" direction of the work, coming up with ideas for improvements and likely future problems to address.
-This is intended to free the driver to focus all of their attention on the "tactical" aspects of completing the current task, using the observer as a safety net and guide.

 ## Requirements

 ### General
 - Allowed editors: vi, vim, emacs
-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- Compilation on Ubuntu 20.04 LTS using gcc with options -Wall -Werror -Wextra -pedantic -std=gnu89
-- All your files should end with a new line
+- All files must end with a new line
-- A README.md file, at the root of the folder of the project, is mandatory
+- A mandatory README.md file at the root of the project folder
-- Your code should use the Betty style.
-It will be checked using `betty-style.pl` and `betty-doc.pl`
+- Code should adhere to the Betty style, checked using `betty-style.pl` and `betty-doc.pl`
-- You are not allowed to use global variables
+- Avoid the use of global variables
-- No more than 5 functions per file
+- Limit of 5 functions per file
-- Unless specified otherwise, you are not allowed to use the standard library.
-Any use of functions like `printf`, `puts`, … is totally forbidden.
-- In the following examples, the `main.c` files are shown as examples.
-You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
-We will use our own `main.c` files at compilation.
-Our `main.c` files might be different from the one shown in the examples
+- Prohibition of standard library functions unless specified otherwise (e.g., `printf`, `puts`, etc.)
+- `main.c` files provided as examples for testing functions, but not required to be pushed to the repository
-- The prototypes of all your functions should be included in your header file called `sort.h`
+- Prototypes of all functions included in the header file `sort.h`
-- Don’t forget to push your header file
-- All your header files should be include guarded
+- Push the header file with proper include guards
-- A list/array does not need to be sorted if its size is less than 2.
+- A list/array doesn't need to be sorted if its size is less than 2.

 ### GitHub
-- There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.
+- One project repository per group; cloning/forking a project repository with the same name before the second deadline may result in a 0% score.

 ## More Info

 ### Data Structure and Functions
-For this project you are given the following `print_array`, and `print_list` functions:
+For this project, you have access to the following functions:

 ```c
 #include <stdlib.h>